Friends of Pondicherry National Wildlife Refuge

 In 2000, the U. S. Fish and Wildlife Service acquired 670 acres of land adjacent to the Audubon tract and, partnering with New Hampshire Audubon and the New Hampshire Fish and Game Department, established the Pondicherry National Wildlife Refuge.
 Using money from the Federal Duck Stamp Program, the U. S. Fish and Wildlife Service continued to acquire additional tracts of land, so that the refuge now covers nearly 6500 acres.

 An interesting sidebar to the refuge history outlined above is the railroad history found at Pondicherry.
 The Pondicherry Rail Trail follows the former bed of the Maine Central Railroad, which for many years ran south to north through the area, while the Presidential Rail Trail follows the former bed of the Boston & Maine Railroad, which ran roughly west to east through the area.
 Waumbek Junction marks the spot where the two lines met and was the site of a passenger station, freight house, and station agent’s house.
-Although the tracks were removed when the Pondicherry Rail Trail and the Presidential Rail Trail were created, one still walks along a stretch of active railroad track north of Waumbek Junction to reach the Shore and Rampart Paths and the Little Cherry Pond Trail.
-Very infrequently a train will pass through here—a reminder of a previous chapter in Pondicherry’s history.
+To learn more about what used to be at the Junction, click here to read The Story of Waumbek Junction, an article by Joanne Jones.